 This scope of work (SOW) describes the conditions of supply to the Maserati Network Training Department (in short, “Academy”) of new and updated Web-based training modules, to be offered to the dealers of Maserati’s global retail network.
 In a nutshell, the training campaign consists of:

-X New web-based training modules for publication on Maserati’s LMS
+8 New web-based training modules for publication on Maserati’s LMS

-Update of X existing web-based training modules for publication on Maserati’s LMS
+Update of 19 existing web-based training modules for publication on Maserati’s LMS

-X Video teasers for Web-based training modules
+8 Video teasers for Web-based training modules

 The supply of the described materials and services will be assigned to a single vendor (“Supplier”) until the completion of the projects and the delivery of all agreed output materials.